puppetlabs/puppetlabs-registry/README.md

 ## Setup

 This module must be installed on your Puppet server.
-We've tested it with Puppet agents running on Windows Server 2008 R2, 2012, and 2012 R2.
+For a complete list of supported operating systems, please take a look at our [metadata.json](https://github.com/puppetlabs/puppetlabs-registry/blob/main/metadata.json#L13).

 ### Beginning with registry